aaronpk/secevent-pushpull/draft-tulshibagwale-pushpull-delivery.md

 ## Denial of Service
 A Responder may be vulnerable to denial of service attacks wherein a large number of spurious requests need to be processed.
 Having efficient authorization mechanisms such as OAuth 2.0 {{RFC6749}} can mitigate such attacks by leveraging standard infrastructure that is designed to handle such attacks.

+## Temporary Disconnection
+Transceivers must make sure they respond to each SET received in a timely manner as described in the "All SETs Accounted For" section {{all-sets-accounted-for}}.
+This ensures that if there was a temporary disconnection between two Transceivers, say when a Responding Transceiver sent a Communication Object in the HTTP Response, that such disconnection is detected and the missing SETs can be retried.

 # Privacy Considerations
 SETs may contain confidential information, and Transceivers receiving SETs must be careful not to log such content or ensure that sensitive information from the SET is redacted before logging.